panva/node-oidc-provider/docs/README.md

 #### defaultResource

-Function used to determine the default resource indicator for a request when none is provided by the client during the call or when multiple are provided/resolved and only a single one is required.
+Function used to determine the default resource indicator for a request when none is provided by the client during the authorization request or when multiple are provided/resolved and only a single one is required during an Access Token Request.

 _**default value**_: